Vietnam.vn - Nền tảng quảng bá Việt Nam

 Many people cannot live without a cup of coffee in the morning.

 Coffee affects everyone differently.
-Some people can drink cup after cup of coffee without any problems, while others may experience stomach upset after just a small amount.
+Some people can drink cup after cup of coffee without any problems, while others may experience stomach upset from even a small amount.

-Drinking coffee causes your stomach to produce acid.
-Drinking it on an empty stomach can also increase your bowel movements or cause heartburn.
-It can also increase your heart rate and blood pressure, making you feel jittery or anxious, explains Pasquariello.
+Drinking coffee causes the stomach to produce acid.
+Drinking it on an empty stomach can also increase bowel movements or cause heartburn.
+It can also increase heart rate, blood pressure, and cause feelings of restlessness or anxiety, explains Pasquariello.

 Drinking coffee early in the morning can also suppress your appetite, causing you to skip breakfast.
 This can cause you to miss out on your overall macronutrient intake for the day.

-Warning signs of headaches could be brain tumors
+Warning signs of headaches that could be brain tumors

 We’ve all had headaches.
 Headaches can be caused by a variety of things, from drinking too much alcohol, stress at work, dehydration to side effects from medication.
 In some cases, headaches can even be a warning sign of a brain tumor.

 A brain tumor is defined as an abnormal growth of cells in the brain.
-This condition changes the function of surrounding tissues and can even lead to neurological symptoms such as seizures, vision loss, or toothache due to the tumor pressing on nerves.
+This condition alters the function of surrounding tissues and can even lead to neurological symptoms such as seizures, vision loss, or toothaches due to the tumor pressing on nerves.

 Ngày mới với tin tức sức khỏe: Để tận hưởng trọn vẹn cữ cà phê sáng- Ảnh 2.